A Filon-Clenshaw-Curtis-Smolyak rule for multi-dimensional oscillatory integrals with application to a UQ problem for the Helmholtz equation: Error analysis of the FCCS rule

 While Theorem \ref{thm:main} gives an estimate for the error which is explicit in $\ba$ and $k$, the following theorem gives a simpler (and higher order in $k^{-1}$) at the cost of a stronger regularity requirement. \begin{theorem} Let $\ba \in \mathbb{R}^d$ with $\ba_j \not = 0$ for each $j$.
 Let $p \geq 1 $ and $d \geq 1$.
 Then there exists a constant $C_{p,d,\ba}$ such that, for all {$r \geq d + 1 $ and $f \in \cW^{p+3,d}$},

 \end{theorem} \begin{proof} We follow the proof of Theorem \ref{thm:main}, indicating differences only briefly.
-This proof is less technical since we assume $k$ is sufficiently large and we do not require explicitness with respect to $\ba$.
+This proof is less technical since we do not require explicitness with respect to $\ba$.
 Throughout the proof $C_{p,d,\ba}$ denotes a generic constant which may depend on $p,d,\ba$, {and whose value may vary from line to line}.

 {\bf Step 1} \ For the case $d = 1$, we have $r \geq 2$.
 Then we recall \eqref{1d}, but this time we use Theorem \ref{prop:Errorestimate1dFCC} with $s = 2$ to obtain which yields \eqref{R1} for $d = 1$.